CREDIT CARD PAYMENT PROCESSING: A GUIDE FOR MERCHANTS

 The late ‘60s throughout the ‘70s saw a number of regulations created in response to consumer complaints about this fast-growing industry.
 For instance, in 1968 the Truth in Lending Act (part of the Consumer Credit Protection Act) was passed to standardize methods of calculating annual percentage rates (APRs).
 The Fair Credit Reporting Act was created to protect the collection and use of credit reporting data in 1970.
 Several other regulations were came about throughout this decade intendedward to benefit consumers who used credit cards.

 In 1976-77, BankAmericard was rebranded as VISA.
 One year later, a significant Supreme Court decision allowed banks to lend across state lines, charging fairly uniform interest rates no matter what state the borrower resided in.
 The ruling stated that the interest rate a bank could use would be the one allowed in the bank’s home state.
 This was seen as a move toward deregulation, as it encouraged banks to relocate to states which had no interest rate caps.
-The allowance for uniform interest rates across the country made it easy for financial institutions to serve customers across the country, and helped to expand and popularize the use of credit.
+The allowance for uniform interest rates across the country made it easy for financial institutions to serve customers across the country, and helped to expand and popularize the use of credit cards.

 Learn how credit card technology has evolved over time from NPR’s Planet Money.

 The Discover card was introduced in 1983 by Sears.
-The card offered purchase rebates, making this one of the first U.S. cards with a cash-back incentive.
+This credit card offered purchase rebates, making this one of the first U.S. cards with a cash-back incentive.
 While brand alone was enough before this point to bring in customers, this reward system created stiffer competition.
 Frequent flier miles, low-interest offers, sign-up bonuses and other incentives were now being offered by many card brands in order to sign up new users.

 In reaction to the financial crisis, the Credit Card Accountability Responsibility and Disclosure (CARD) Act passed Congress in 2009 with strong bipartisan support.
 This act put limitations on the fees banks are allowed to charge, such as late and over-limit fees.